Patara, Jalandhar: Area Information

+The Patara village has a Police Station, Bank of India (nationalised bank), a Cooperative Bank, a Sub-Post Office (Indian Postal Service Pin Code 144101), a Commercial Centre and a Verka milk producers society.

+Gurdwara Peeplan Wala Sahib is located right across the Shiva Temple.
+The Girls High School was established in 1989.
+There is also a High School and a Library in the village.

 The streets are fairly narrow and suitable for single-lane driving only.
 The land around the village is flat and fertile.
 Much of the development of the village was carried out under the leadership of Om Parkash who was unanimously elected Sarpanch for 3 consecutive terms of 4 years each.